horizoncd/horizoncd.github.io/docs/user-guide/common-user/template.md

 ## What is Template

-A template is a Helm chart that is used by Horizon to create applications in a Kubernetes cluster.
-When creating a cluster, Horizon retrieves the template from the repository, renders it, and pushes it to the GitOps repository.
-The resources are then created in the cluster through the Manifest in the GitOps repository.
+A template is a Helm chart that is used by Horizon to create applications in a Kubernetes application instance.
+When creating a application instance, Horizon retrieves the template from the repository, renders it, and pushes it to the GitOps repository.
+The resources are then created in the application instance through the Manifest in the GitOps repository.

 ## Create a Template